The Yas Marina Circuit was designed by Hermann Tilke and is situated on Yas Island, about 30 minutes from the capital of the UAE, Abu Dhabi.

 Fast Facts - Provided by the FIA

-2016 marked the eighth Abu Dhabi Grand Prix.
-The race joined the calendar in 2009, with the inaugural winner being Sebastian Vettel.
+2018 marked the 11th Abu Dhabi Grand Prix.
+The race joined the calendar in 2009 and has been ever present since.